 Finally, use some form of stealth.
 The ideas found in this article for steelhead and trout are very applicable here.
 I regularly have carp bolt from me at 80 to 90 feet when I’m standing in the middle of the flat casting.
 That’s not always the case, and I think a lot of it depends on pressure and how relaxed you make the fish.
 I’ve had many fish pass five feet from me when I use more stealth or the carp are very lightly pressured.
 Sharp movements, like when you cast, send carp into the abyss or put them in a negative feeding mood.
 I use cover when I can.
 I keep a low profile, and I use boulders in the water to hide my feet.
 I’ll actually stand on big rocks when I’m spotting fish and then gently drop down to lower my profile as I put the rock between me and the fish.
 If you have some lazy spawners, this won’t apply as much, but it still applies in pretty much every situation.

-Keep in mind that the standard presentation for these fish on the Great Lakes is the drag and drop technique, or at least strip and drop.
+Keep in mind that the standard presentation for these fish on the Great Lakes is the drag and drop.
 If you can, cast past the fish, but if you can’t, try to cast to an area near the fish while anticipating the fish’s path.
 Experiment with the drop, and if it’s spooking fish, then get the fly to the fish’s level immediately.
 Get the fly near the fish’s head, but make the carp move to the fly by putting the fly a little to one side or in front of it a bit.
 Then, if the fish follows the fly, just stop it, and watch the fish.
-This is just like bonefishing, for those of you who have done it.
+If the the fish does not go for the fly, you might try bouncing the fly to get the fish’s attention.
 At times, I will continue to move the fly slowly when I can’t see the fish very well.
 Then, I will feel for resistance and strip strike.

 Strike detection with carp is one of the most difficult aspects to master (I haven’t).
 Many times these fish will put a sipping rainbow trout to shame.
 They move like a sloth when they come down to gently suck up your fly.
 Often there is very little movement, I’m convinced we would catch many more fish if we had perfect strike detection.
 This is why John Bartlett says, “Make ‘em move a little to the fly.”
 If the carp is moving pretty aggressively, the take will normally be more pronounced.
-I myself have not experienced the wild, charging strikes that happen with some Great Lakes carp, although I have had plenty of fish follow my fly very slowly from one or two feet away.
-So, in most cases, I watch for the subtle dip and pay attention to the fish’s movements, and when in doubt, it’s good advice to set the hook.
+In most cases, I watch for the subtle dip and pay attention to the fish’s movements, and when in doubt, it’s good advice to set the hook.
 A strip strike is the safest way to avoid snagging the fish if it didn’t take.
 You might eventually snag a fish or two, but you will also catch a lot more fish.
 Incidentally, I strip set unless the fish is very close.
 Then, I trout set since I want the rod to absorb some of the force on the hookset at close distances.
 Also, sharp and sticky hooks are hugely important, and I know that in many cases, I have become aware that a carp has taken my fly only after the hook got caught on the fish’s lip because it was so sharp.
 Strong, sticky hooks are hugely important for carp in all venues.

-The size of your fly can be extremely important as well.
-John Bartlett and his partner in crime, Justin Wendy Berrell, regularly downsize substantially.
-They will fish .5″ to 1.5″ flies when the carp aren’t interested in their larger 1.5″ to 2″ flies.
+The size of your fly can be extremely important.
+I’ll regularly fish 1 to 1.5-inch flies when the carp aren’t interested in the larger 1.5-inch to 2.5-inch flies.
 In all carp fly fishing situations, downsizing may be critical.
 In fact, I’ve had situations were seemingly disinterested fish suddenly wanted to eat after I downsized my fly pattern.
 If you’re getting good presentations, but the fish aren’t interested, downsize and use a color you can see.

-Color can make a big difference, and I think it has to do with visibility more than anything.
+Color can make a big difference, and I think it has to do with visibility more than anything at times.
 Black has been very good on cloudy days or when I need to see the fly better, like when you’re using smaller flies.
 This is similar to orange/redish colors as well, and I’ve used my standard Jackalope Carp Fly in orange and black.
-Natural tans, browns, and olives are great when you can see the fish’s reactions very easily.
+Natural tans, browns, and olives are really my go-to fly colors most of the time though.

 PLAYING AND HANDLING FISH

-For leaders and tippet, I use 14lb to 20lb Seaguar Grand Max fluorocarbon tippet on my own tied leaders.
-I lean towards 18lb and 20lb if the fly is a standard larger goby imitation, etc. I’ll come down in diameter if the fly needs to sink faster, the fly needs to land softer, the fly is smaller, or the water is extremely calm.
-Pound test is meaningless for presentation; it’s all about diameter and line qualities.
-However, breaking strength is very important when fighting these fish, and I go as big as I can normally.
+For leaders and tippet, I use 14lb to 18lb (.012) fluorocarbon tippet, often on my own tied leaders, but both Scientific Anglers and RIO have saltwater nylon and fluorocarbon leaders.
+Leaders can be 11 to 12 foot for deeper presentations all the way to 6 feet for close, shallow presentations.
+It’s good to start with around 9 feet for all-alround presentations.
+I start with 18lb. tippet and go down depending on the fish’s response, depth, and my fly size.
+Then, I’ll come down in diameter if the fly needs to sink faster, the fly needs to land softer, the fly is smaller, or the water is extremely calm.
+In general, pound test is meaningless for presentation; it’s all about diameter and line qualities.
+However, breaking strength is important when fighting these fish, and I go as big as I can normally.

 As far as setups, I fish a nine or a ten weight (Sage Xi3 9 wt. and Sage Method 10 wt.) and never feel that it is too much rod for fighting the fish, delivering weighted flies, or casting into the wind.
-I use the nine on calm days when possible.
-I match these with Hatch Finatics and their incredible, large arbor for when a fish runs back at you or when you just want to pick up line fast.
-I also set my rods and reels in the water a lot, so use a reel that can handle this.
-I match these with Scientific Anglers Mastery Textured Saltwater and Grand Slam lines, which are meant for saltwater flats fishing.
-Don’t use these lines in colder weather or when you’re going to be casting only within 25 feet.
+I use the nine on calm days when possible and match these with Hatch Finatics and their incredible, large arbor for when a fish runs back at you or when you just want to pick up line fast.
+When it comes to durability, I also set my rods and reels in the water a lot, so use a reel that can handle this if you’re like me.
+There are plenty of good fly lines on the market, and I use primarily RIO and SA lines.
+These lines are standard floating lines meant for saltwater or freshwater situations.
 This is the gear I use, but use quality gear on these guys for sure, and prepare for the wind.